 NCCOS Cooperative Oxford Laboratory

-The Cooperative Oxford Laboratory (COL) is a partnership between NOAA, the Maryland Department of Natural Resources and the USCG Station Oxford.
-COL partners combine science, response, and management capabilities to meet respective missions and collaborate to address science and management challenges.
-The lab is a branch of NCCOS' Marine Spatial Ecology Division.
-NOAA and MD DNR scientific capabilities are diverse and include expertise in field ecology, advanced underwater acoustic technologies, histopathology, fish health, marine mammal and sea turtle stranding response, ecological assessments, ecological forecasting, quantifying ecosystem services, research to enhance preparedness and recovery in the face of coastal change, and research of novel methods to improve restoration and resilience practices.
+Scientific capabilities at the lab are diverse and include expertise in field ecology, advanced underwater acoustic technologies, histopathology, fish health, marine mammal and sea turtle stranding response, ecological assessments, ecological forecasting, quantifying ecosystem services, advanced omics technologies, research to enhance preparedness and recovery in the face of coastal change, and research of novel methods to improve restoration and resilience practices.

 Areas of Focus